How to Create an Effective Salon Marketing Plan for 2023 to Save Time and Boost Revenue

 Just keep one thing in mind – be realistic about setting goals!
 You do not want to end up feeling regretful at the end of 2023.
 So it’s better to start with baby steps and set achievable goals for your salon marketing strategy.

 3. Finalize your budget

-Consider the money spent on marketing as an investment, and not like an expense.
+Consider the money spent on marketing as an investment, and not as an expense.

-As a general rule, you should allot at least 5% of your gross revenue for your salon promotion efforts.
+As a general rule, you should set aside at least 5% of your gross revenue for your salon promotion efforts.
 However, if you want to accelerate your business growth, consider increasing your marketing budget to 10-12% of gross revenue.